julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 ### Herb-Specific Frequently Asked Questions

 <details>
   <summary>Click to expand herb-by-herb protection guide</summary>

-**Q: How is garlic used in protective magic?**
+  <p><strong>Q: How is garlic used in protective magic?</strong><br>
   A: Hung, carried, or rubbed on thresholds to repel evil and misfortune.
 It is also used in charms and protective spells.
-Learn more in **[Herbs That Keep Out Evil Eye](/herbs-that-keep-out-evil-eye/)**.
+Learn more in <a href="/herbs-that-keep-out-evil-eye/">Herbs That Keep Out Evil Eye</a>.</p>

-**Q: How is rue used in protective magic?**
+  <p><strong>Q: How is rue used in protective magic?</strong><br>
-A: Rue is burned to clear curses, worn to deflect envy, or used in spiritual cleansings (*limpias*).
+  A: Rue is burned to clear curses, worn to deflect envy, or used in spiritual cleansings (<em>limpias</em>).</p>

-**Q: How is mugwort used in protective magic?**
+  <p><strong>Q: How is mugwort used in protective magic?</strong><br>
   A: Burned, brewed in tea, or tucked under pillows before sleep or rituals to shield against nightmares, spirits, and astral disturbances.
-More on dreamwork herbs in **[Witchy Plants for Your Bedroom](/witchy-plants-bedroom/)**.
+More on dreamwork herbs in <a href="/witchy-plants-bedroom/">Witchy Plants for Your Bedroom</a>.</p>

-**Q: How is sweet wormwood used in protective magic?**
+  <p><strong>Q: How is sweet wormwood used in protective magic?</strong><br>
   A: Burned to purge dark energy, cleanse spaces, and sever harmful influences.
-Often used in birth and burial rites when the veil is thin.
+Often used in birth and burial rites when the veil is thin.</p>

-**Q: How is hyssop used in protective magic?**
+  <p><strong>Q: How is hyssop used in protective magic?</strong><br>
-A: Hung, burned, or added to oils for purification, sanctification, and protection against negative forces.
+  A: Hung, burned, or added to oils for purification, sanctification, and protection against negative forces.</p>

-**Q: How is yarrow used in protective magic?**
+  <p><strong>Q: How is yarrow used in protective magic?</strong><br>
-A: Sewn into sachets, tucked under pillows, or placed near doorways to prevent spiritual attacks and fae mischief.
+  A: Sewn into sachets, tucked under pillows, or placed near doorways to prevent spiritual attacks and fae mischief.</p>

-**Q: How is wormwood used in protective magic?**
+  <p><strong>Q: How is wormwood used in protective magic?</strong><br>
   A: Planted or burned to repel restless spirits, madness, misfortune, and lingering negative energies.
-Related rituals can be explored in **[Wormwood in Witchcraft and War](/wormwood-witchcraft-war/)**.
+Related rituals can be explored in <a href="/wormwood-witchcraft-war/">Wormwood in Witchcraft and War</a>.</p>

-**Q: How is angelica used in protective magic?**
+  <p><strong>Q: How is angelica used in protective magic?</strong><br>
-A: Worn or carried to protect women and children from illness, enchantment, or spiritual harm.
+  A: Worn or carried to protect women and children from illness, enchantment, or spiritual harm.</p>

-**Q: How is basil used in protective magic?**
+  <p><strong>Q: How is basil used in protective magic?</strong><br>
-A: Burned or sprinkled to invite good spirits, cleanse spaces, and drive away negative energies or evil intent.
+  A: Burned or sprinkled to invite good spirits, cleanse spaces, and drive away negative energies or evil intent.</p>

-**Q: How is juniper used in protective magic?**
+  <p><strong>Q: How is juniper used in protective magic?</strong><br>
-A: Burned, tied, or hung to protect livestock, infants, and sacred spaces from harm, chaos, or malevolent forces.
+  A: Burned, tied, or hung to protect livestock, infants, and sacred spaces from harm, chaos, or malevolent forces.</p>

-**Q: How is blackthorn used in protective magic?**
+  <p><strong>Q: How is blackthorn used in protective magic?</strong><br>
   A: Its wood is carved into staves, hung as charms, or used in circles to ward off intruders and curses, guarding home and hearth.
-See **[Nine Sacred Herbs & Charm Magic](/nine-herbs-charm-healing/)** for related traditions.
+See <a href="/nine-herbs-charm-healing/">Nine Sacred Herbs & Charm Magic</a> for related traditions.</p>

 </details>